followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/cellValue(rowIndex_dataField).md

 ===================================================================

 <!--shortDescription-->
-Gets the value of a cell found by the row index and data field.
+Gets the value of a cell with a specific row index and a data field.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->